-John Baldessari previously was working as a fine art painter and he was producing more traditional paintings until he came to the realization 'that "high art" had little relevance to most citizens everyday lives.
-He gave up traditional painting and began to work with photography and text.' (quoted in Osborne, 2002, p.125) I share this opinion and this thought was a motivation when I created the project 'One Night in Paris' some years ago.
+John Baldessari previously was working as a fine art painter and he was producing rather traditional paintings until he came to the realization 'that "high art" had little relevance to most citizens everyday lives.
+He gave up traditional painting and began to work with photography and text.' (quoted in Osborne, 2002, p.125) I share his opinion and a similar thought was the motivation when I created the project 'One Night in Paris'.
 I stumbled upon the photographic activities of tourists or travelling citizens.

 Everything is purged from This Painting but Art: No Ideas have Entered This Work (1966-1968) is an acryl painting: nothing but the title is painted by a 'sign painter' (not by Baldessari himself) in two lines with capitals in the middle of the plain white canvas - simple and clean as it can be alike credit labels next to the art pieces in an exhibition environment.
-Everything is purged or one could say everything is subtracted but Art: this painting enhances the claim of conceptual art: art is way beyond what is painting on the surface of the canvas.
+Everything is purged or one could say everything is subtracted but Art: this painting enhances the claim of conceptual art: art is way beyond what is painted on the surface of the canvas.
 Art is already there if the idea is perceivable.
-The canvas served to claim the direct relation to traditional paintings or to art in general.
-He did not purge the materiality of the piece even though he was already a step further in his concept: 'That is a notebook entry about painting could replace the painting. ...
+The canvas served to claim the direct relation to traditional paintings or to high art.
+He did not purge the materiality of the piece even though he was already a step further in his mind: 'That is a notebook entry about painting could replace the painting. ...
 The only art signal I wanted was the canvas.' (quoted in Osborne, 2002, p.125) Followed the example of many other conceptual artists he took away himself from the manufacturing process which again serves the concept 'not even my labour is there but the idea'.

-He diminished every traditional aesthetic aspect from this painting and replaced it with a verbal message.
-'Empty spots' does not carry a verbal message in this sense: it uses as a source the act against traditional art (art heist) that diminished physically the traditional art piece from the world and what is left behind is its aura related to exhibition label - which indeed is a written, verbal message.
-It is a visual document, part of the investigation.
+Baldessari excluded on purpose every traditional aesthetic aspect from this painting and replaced it with a verbal message.
+'Empty spots' does not carry a verbal message in this sense: it uses as a source the act of an art heist that erased physically the 'traditional art piece' from the world and what is left behind is its aura related to exhibition label - which indeed is a written, verbal reference.
+'Empty spots' is a visual document, could be part of the police investigation that has been leaked.